 After the Syrian Sahwat failed, by Allah’s grace, and Allah granted the Islamic State power over wide areas, constructive work began to build up the institutions of the state, thereby facilitating the administration of these territories and establishing Allah’s judgment therein.
 Thus Shaykh Abu Ali al-Anbari was a founder of the Dawawin.
 He worked mainly to build the shari’a-related Dawawin, such as the Judgment and Grievances Dawawin, Hisbah, da’wah, Zakat, plus the Researches and Studies Office, after the designation of the Shari’a Council was lifted and their tasks were distributed among the Dawawin according to subject area.

 After Allah’s muwahideen servants had conquered Mosul and wide areas in Iraq, and Syria was joined to Iraq by breaking the fictitious boundaries, the Shaykh (may Allah accept him) begged to be released from assigned tasks so he could return to where he began his da’wah and jihad, namely the city of Tal Afar.
 He settled there for a time as a soldier of the Caliphate and participated in many battles against the apostate PKK and Peshmerga and the mushrikeen of the Yazidis on Sinjar Mountain and the surrounding areas.
 Allah strengthened him through the achievements of the mujahideen in several battles.
 But he was called again to lead the Muslim government.
 So he settled down in the city of Mosul to carry out this task.
-He himself led many stages of the implementation project of the Islamic currency, replacing the worthless papers of the Tawaghit with the precious metal coins of the Muslims.
-He pleased Allah, and he saw the traders in the Islamic State deal using the gold Dinar and silver Dirham.
+He himself led many stages toward the completion of the Islamic Monetary Project, replacing the worthless paper-based currencies of the Tawaghit with money of real value, made from precious metals, bringing about the vision of Allah for an Islamic State where people trade using the gold Dinar and silver Dirham.

 The Crusaders attempted to track down Shaykh Abu Ali through their spies and planes, and several times they announced that they had killed him while in fact he continued his da’wah and jihad without their drones taking care of him.
-He continued to meet with the merchants and gathered with the leaders of the Islamic State offices.
-He travelled between the Wilayat [including to Libya] and taught in the mosques until Allah decided on his killing by the Crusaders.
-He ignited his explosive belt against a unit of their soldiers who tried to arrest him in a failed airborne operation as he travelled between Iraq and Syria.
+He continued to meet with the merchants and administrators of the Islamic State.
+He travelled between mosques and met with their leaders, sometimes acting as preacher or teacher, until Allah decided on his killing by the Crusaders.
+He ignited his explosive belt against a unit of their soldiers who tried to arrest him in a failed airborne operation as he crossed from Syria to Iraq.
 He refused to surrender or to please the mushrikeen by his captivity.

-Shaykh Abd al-Rahman Ibn Mustafa al-Hashimi al-Qurayshi19 was killed after 60 years of his life.20 Most of that time he spent preaching and teaching—among the mujahideen, and behind the bars of the Crusaders and murtadeen.
+Shaykh Abd al-Rahman Ibn Mustafa al-Hashimi al-Qurayshi19 was killed after 60 years of his life.20 Most of that time he spent preaching and teaching—in the ranks of the mujahideen, and behind the bars of the Crusaders and murtadeen.

 Shaykh Abu Ali al-Anbari was killed as a shaheed [martyr] by the hands of the mushrikeen, departing after his two sons, Alaa and Imaad, who were slain before him in jihad against the Crusaders.
 He joins his beloved shuhada brothers Abu Musab al-Zarqawi, Abu Hamza al-Muhajir, Abu Abd al-Rahman al-Bilawi [Adnan Ismail Najem al-Bilawi], Abu al-Mutaz al-Qurayshi, and Abu al-Harith al-Ansari.21 So we think about them and Allah knows them best.

-The scholar, worshiper, preacher, and mujahid was killed, leaving an inheritance of knowledge from da’wah to tawhid, and warning of shirk in all its forms, especially the shirk of obedience [to non-Islamic authorities], about which he wrote a book and gave dozens of lectures and sermons.
+The killing of the worshiper-scholar and the mujahid-preacher leaves behind a legacy of knowledge from da’wah to tawhid, and warning against shirk in all its forms, especially the shirk of obedience [to non-Islamic authorities], about which he wrote a book and gave dozens of lectures and sermons.